 ContextOps

-For two years, enterprise AI teams have been chasing the same fix.
+Most enterprise AI teams have cycled through the same fixes.
 Better prompts.
 Bigger context windows.
-Smarter models.
-The agents keep failing in the same ways.
+Newer models.
+The agents fail in the same ways.

 The Show